 D3.
 Advance Registration, Check-In And Travel Timings

-For cruises you are advised to be onboard the ship a minimum of 2 hours before the departure time (in some cases 1 hour before departure time is permitted at ports of call but check with the cruise operator first).
+For Cruises you are advised to be onboard the ship a minimum of 2 hours before the departure time (in some cases 1 hour before departure time is permitted at ports of call but check with the cruise operator first).

 All means of transportation are subject to weather conditions and the need for constant maintenance and the ability of passengers to check in on time.
 There is no guarantee that transport will depart at the times stated on any itinerary or tickets which you receive.
-All timings are estimates only, and we do not have any liability to you for any delay, which may arise, or for any schedule alterations.
+All timings are estimates only, and Freedom does not have any liability to you for any delay, which may arise, or for any schedule alterations.

 D4.
 Gratuities And Service Charges